Indian Posse: The Wolfe brothers

 Creeley lived on welfare, but spent so much money on alcohol and drugs that her sons were usually hungry.
 To feed themselves, the Wolfe brothers started stealing, smashing the windows of cars to steal whatever money happened to be in the car in order to buy food, leading to frequent arrests.
 By the age of 10, Danny Wolfe was already an accomplished shop-lifter and stole his first automobile.
 The Wolfe brothers grew up in the "howling chaos of the North End" of Winnipeg where the people live in a Third World level of poverty and where arson, shootings, heavy drinking on the streets, prostitution and drug abuse were daily occurrences.
 The journalist Jon Friesen wrote about the Wolfe brothers: "By the time they were about ten or eleven years old, Danny and Richard were quite accustomed to raising themselves.
 They had no regard for conventional rules or morality.
 They saw themselves as survivors and were prepared to do whatever it took to make it".
-Creeley, who stopped her substance abuse and drinking in 2001, believes that if she had been a better mother, her sons might have chosen a different path, and now works as an youth counselor, trying to save troubled First Nations young people from the fate of her sons.
+Creeley, who stopped her substance abuse and drinking in 2001, believes that if she had been a better mother, her sons might have chosen a different path, and now works as a youth counselor, trying to save troubled First Nations young people from the fate of her sons.